xinove1/xinove1/README.md

-- Currently Learning
+- Currently doing and exploring game dev projects
-- Interested in OS development and game development
+- Highly interested in OS, tools and game development.